Asbestos

 Domestic clients with over 175kg of asbestos:

-The regulated waste transport laws apply if you are transporting 175kg or more of waste asbestos in a vehicle on a non-commercial basis.
+The regulated waste transport laws apply if you are transporting more than 175kg of waste asbestos in a vehicle on a non-commercial basis.
 The best option would be to engage a commercial contractor to undertake the transport and disposal.

-• obtain an environmental authority for regulated waste transport.
+• obtain an environmental authority for regulated waste transport for loads >175kg.

 How do I prepare the asbestos for disposal?